 Offers conversion privileges – When your coverage terminates, your life insurance can be converted to an individual whole life policy within 31 days—without regard to your health at that time.
 This privilege also applies to spouse1 and child coverage.

-Funeral planning and concierge services offers members a unique opportunity to discuss and obtain funeral planning information for themselves and eligible family members from independent experts.
-(Funeral Planning and Concierge Services provided by Everest Funeral Package, LLC, Houston, TX.)
-Services are not available in all states.
+Funeral planning and concierge services – This service offers members a unique opportunity to discuss and obtain funeral planning information for themselves and eligible family members from independent experts.
+Funeral Planning and Concierge Services provided by Everest Funeral Package, LLC, Houston, TX.

 1Reference to spouse include New Jersey civil union partners as well as partners in same-sex relationships formed in other jurisdictions that provide substantially all of the rights and benefits of marriage but which may have been formed under a different name.
 Spouses are limited to the amount of insurance for which the member is insured.